sophiamoyen/frankastadt/README.md

 > ```

 >[!WARNING]
-> Remember to keep the emergency button close at all time
+> Remember to keep the emergency button close at all times

 ## Running in simulation